 Section 6 provides a rationale to demonstrate that the information technology security objectives for the TOE and its IT environment satisfy the identified policies and threats.
 The section then provides rationale to show that the set of requirements are sufficient to meet each objective, and that each security objective is addressed by one or more component requirements.
 Therefore, the two aforementioned subsections provide arguments that the security objectives and security requirements are both necessary and sufficient, respectively and collectively, to meet the needs dictated by the policies and threats.
-Section also 6 provides arguments that to address any unsatisfied dependencies, and the selected strength of function.
+Section also 6 provides arguments that to address any unsatisfied dependencies.